jmathew1/SuperHack2018/README.md

-# SuperHack 2018
+# SuperHack 2018 Management Repository
 SuperHack is an engineering hackathon designed for young women in high school, run by the Melbourne University Electrical Engineering Club.

-This repository contains:
+This repository is designed for the management team and contains:
-1. Sample solutions to the hackathon challenges
+1. Solutions to the hackathon challenges
-2. Skeleton code for students during the weekend
+2. Skeleton code for the hackathon challenges
-3. Arduino information sheet as a reference for students
+3. Information, examples and tasks for the mentors
 4. The formal hackathon challenge proposal

+***Created by Jacob Mathew, 2018***